 The financial aid process must be complete before aid can disburse.
 Federal Direct Stafford Loans are applied to students’ accounts no earlier than 10 days prior to the start of the semester.

 Please NOTE: Federal Direct Stafford Loans are applied to tuition and fees charges first.

 - All other aid (grants, scholarships Perkins loans, waivers, etc.) is applied to students’ accounts after the financial aid freeze date, when enrollment in courses has been confirmed and all application charges, including book vouchers, have been added.

 If you have more financial aid than your charges and your financial aid requirements are complete, you are eligible for a book voucher.
-The Bursar’s Office issues book vouchers for up to $500, depending on an individual student’s financial aid eligibility.
+The Student Accounts Office issues book vouchers for up to $500, depending on an individual student’s financial aid eligibility.
 Bookstore charges will be automatically deducted from your anticipated refund check.